-Small groups will explore suffering caused by injustice, practical skills for leading communities in social change, the spiritual nature of public capacity, personal reflection on one’s role in pursuing justice, self-care for prophetic leadership, and the religious or theological grounding of justice work.
-Participants will leave the program spiritually activated and practically prepared.
-The small group structure of the program will ensure that each participant will be challenged to focus their learning in the areas they most want to grow.
+Participants leave the program spiritually activated and practically prepared.
+The small group structure of the program ensures that each participant is challenged to focus their learning in the areas they most want to grow.

 Auburn Seminary started the Justice Ministry Education (JME) program when The Beatitudes Society joined Auburn in January 2016.
 The Beatitudes Society has been equipping entrepreneurial faith leaders who are pursuing justice and the common good since 2005.
 In 2013 Auburn released Educating Religious Leaders for Faith-Rooted Justice Work, a state of the field report exploring education programs based in nonprofits and seminaries around the U.S. The Justice Ministry Education program, as the future work of The Beatitudes Society at Auburn, is an attempt to support and shape the larger field of equipping leaders to engage in social justice leadership from a faith-rooted perspective.
-After a pilot year in 2016-2017, JME will launch in additional regions.
+After a pilot year in 2016-2017, JME is launching ten or more JME groups in 2018.

 The JME program marries intensive field work with small group theological reflection, a combination that is inspired by CPE’s pedagogy.
 JME is not an accredited CPE program and is not currently pursuing a relationship to CPE, but a staff member from ACPE serves on the JME Advisory Board.

 Anyone who is interested in deepening their approach to faith-rooted justice work, especially community organizers, clergy, seminary students, and staff or board members of issue-based nonprofit organizations.

-Auburn is unable to offer academic credit for JME participation.
-However, Auburn is happy to work with participants to receive credit at their home educational institution (such as through an independent study).
+Participants who complete the JME program receive a certificate of completion of 1 unit of Justice Ministry Education from Auburn Seminary.
+Auburn does not offer academic credit for JME participation.
+Auburn will work with participants to receive credit at their home educational institution (such as through an independent study).
 Some JME groups have partnerships with local seminaries that may offer credit.
-JME participants who complete the program will receive a certificate of completion of 1 unit of Justice Ministry Education from Auburn Seminary.